 So… I found myself with all these photos and no information about the photographer.
 Several evenings passed and my search for more information remained fruitless.
 I’m like a sniffer dog with research projects though — I get on the trail and don’t give up until I’ve found something.
 And eventually I did!
 Not as much as I wanted to but it’s a start.
 I’m hoping this post will serve as an online record of the press photographer Dan Anders Mangs for anyone else who comes looking for him.

 My original plan was to contact Dan and ask him about his work, which newspaper(s) he worked for and see what he looked like etc. Sadly I discovered he passed away in November 2019 at age 75.
-I had a feeling a feeling this was the case because I couldn’t imagine a photographer giving up a large body of work dating back to the 70’s.
+I had a feeling this was the case because I couldn’t imagine a photographer giving up a large body of work dating back to the 70’s.

 I found the address of an antiques warehouse connected to Dan’s name and discovered the business specialised in books.
 I originally asked the seller how he came to own the photos and he told me he bought a warehouse, so that connects the two dots.
 I imagine the warehouse was his focus after retiring from press photography.